 McClelland’s Theory of Motivation speaks volumes about how an employee feels the need for power, achievement, and affiliation within and outside the organization to back it up with theoretical proof.
 Concerning the best employee referral program rewards, you, the employer, equip the employee’s arsenal with all the three intangible superpowers:

 - The feeling of power with the ability to influence the hiring decisions of the organization by recommending the right candidate(s)

 - Sense of Achievement through the employee referral platforms, which are a significant selling point for employees to refer people in the first place

 - Affiliation towards the organization as the referrer acts as the brand ambassador to your organization while talking about it to their peers.

 Referrals bring jobs to the attention of people who aren’t actively looking, getting your company a fresh pair of eyes.

 Talking about hitting two birds with one stone, you get a terrific new hire (if it all goes right), and the referring employee walks back home happy that s/he will see their friend at work shortly.

 Advantages of Rewarding Employee Referrals

 Just the motivation of keeping the concerned employee in the loop won’t motivate them enough.
-Hence, what is an employee referral program if it doesn’t have a rewarding structure to give the employees an extra kick?
-Here’s why:
+Hence, why is an employee referral program beneficial if it doesn’t have a rewarding structure to give the employees an extra kick?
+Here’s wy: